nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 # general approach

 We focus on role-base creep and structure behaviour via extensive prototyping.
-We put as much of the bulk of code into prototyped functions as we can to consolidate the code and improve stability.
+We put as much of the bulk of code into prototyped functions so we can to consolidate the code and improve stability.
 We should never be repeating ourselves much.
 Higher level functions like population and construction are handled on a room-by-room basis, with tailored behaviour for their type.